Thinking about switching your family carry-all for an electric car? We've selected the best electric family cars you can buy.

 Year launched: 2023

 It's not easy to launch a new car manufacturer when so many of your rivals have decades - or even a century or more - of history and brand recognition.
-So, you'd best make your first entry into the market as good one.
+So, you'd best make your first entry into the market a good one.

-Features in the Atto 3 are plentiful, and admittedly some are on the gimmicky side, such as a rotating central screen that can be orientated in portrait or landscape modes, and tunable elastic strings on the door pockets that you can play like a guitar.
-But there are also lots of things that make family life easier, including Apple CarPlay and Android Auto, an air purification system and keyless entry and start, all of which are included as standard.
+Features in the Atto 3 are plentiful, and admittedly some are on the gimmicky side, such as a rotating central screen that can be orientated in portrait or landscape modes, and tuneable elastic strings on the door pockets that you can play like a guitar.
+But there are also lots of things that make family life easier, including Apple CarPlay and Android Auto, an air purification system and keyless entry and start, all of which are standard.
 Oh, and you get a 260-mile range.
 Not bad at all.

 The best family electric car at the moment is the Kia EV6: it's got a good battery range, ample space for all the family and a stonking seven-year warranty.
 It looks good and drives well, too.